hanyuei/react-material-admin/README.md

 ================================

 Thanks to [rafaelhz's template](https://github.com/rafaelhz/react-material-admin-template).
-This repo use the latest react (16.x) & material-ui (3.x) version and create-react-app to rewrite the template.
+This repo use the latest react (16.x) & material-ui (3.x) version and create-react-app to rewrite the admin template.

 This is a simple responsive admin template using [React](https://facebook.github.io/react/) and [Material-UI](http://www.material-ui.com/) components.